Powered by AppSignal & Oban Pro

 Intro

-This notebook showcases Isabelle unification functionalities from Elixir.
+This notebook showcases Isabelle unification and matching from Elixir.
 We can send ordinary Isabelle theory text (unicode supported) such as:

 unification pattern_unify "λx::i. (?F x :: i)" "λx::i. f (g x)"